Rocket launch at Israel from Lebanon draws Israeli cross-border shelling | Law-Order

 The incident came amid heightened Israeli-Arab tensions after Israel this week conducted one of its largest military incursions in decades in the occupied West Bank, targeting the Jenin camp, a Palestinian militant stronghold.
 Three security sources in Lebanon said two rockets were fired toward Israel, one of them landing in Lebanese territory and the second near a disputed area at the border.

-PLUMES OF SMOKE Reuters witnesses saw plumes of white smoke emanating from the hilly south.
+Reuters witnesses saw plumes of white smoke rising from the hilly south.
 One resident of Wazzani, the village in southern Lebanon where one of the rockets fell, said artillery fire had hit there from the direction of Israel.
+Lebanon's National News Agency reported some 15 shells fired from Israel had landed in Lebanon.

+There was no claim of responsibility for the original reported rocket fire from Lebanon.
+Caretaker Prime Minister Najib Mikati said he was following up on the issue with the commander of Lebanon's army.
 The sources in Lebanon said the second rocket had landed near the disputed village of Ghajar, which straddles the Israel-Lebanon border but whose residents profess allegiance to Syria.
-There was no claim of responsibility for the reported rocket fire and no immediate comment from the Lebanese army or the United Nations' peacekeeping force in southern Lebanon (UNIFIL).

 Hezbollah, the powerful Iran-backed Lebanese group that controls southern Lebanon and has fought several wars with Israel, expressed support for the Palestinian cause during this week's Israeli operation in the West Bank city of Jenin.
 Hezbollah did not comment on the reports of rocket fire.

-In a separate statement, the armed group condemned what it called "dangerous measures" taken by Israeli forces in the northern part of Ghajar, which Lebanon considers to belong to it.
+In a separate statement, the armed group condemned what it called "dangerous measures" taken by Israeli forces in the northern part of Ghajar, which Lebanon considers to be its territory.
 Hezbollah accused Israel of erecting a wire fence and building a cement wall.
 Lebanon's foreign ministry on Tuesday said it was concerned by the moves, saying they were creating a "new reality on the ground".
 There was no immediate response from Israel's military to the Hezbollah accusation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)